-To maximize your 401(k) contribution in 2015, spread the $18,000 across the number of paychecks you plan to receive throughout the year.
+To maximize your 401(k) contribution in 2017, spread the $18,000 across the number of paychecks you plan to receive throughout the year.
 That’s a contribution of $1,500 each month, $750 twice a month, $692 every two weeks, or $346 a week for those age 49 or younger.
 The calculation for those over 50 who want to max the contribution are $2,000 per month, $1,000 twice a month, $923 every two weeks, or $461 a week.

 If your contributions are recorded in the form of percentages, don’t forget to change your contribution to take into account raises and bonuses.
-If you are expecting your company to match your contributions at some level, if you reach your 401(k) contribution limit before your last paycheck, you may miss out on free money.
+If you are expecting your company to match your contributions at some level, and you reach your 401(k) contribution limit before your last paycheck, you may miss out on free money.

 The following table illustrates the change in 401(k) contribution limits over the past several years.